 A Safe Environment is Everyone’s Responsibility

 Saint Patrick Catholic Church, as a parish within the Seattle Archdiocese, follows all policies established by the Archdiocese of Seattle to ensure a safe environment for everyone who comes to our parish.
-There are requirements for those wishing to volunteer and support the parish in carrying out the mission of the church.
+There are requirements for those wishing to volunteer and support the parish in carrying out the church’s mission.
 These requirements help ensure a safe environment for all.
 Learn more about the volunteer training requirements established by the Archdiocese of Seattle.

-All volunteers are required to read and sign the Policy for the Prevention of and Response to Sexual Abuse, Code of Professional Conduct, and Reporting Suspected Abuse of Minors and Vulnerable Adults.
+All volunteers must read and sign the Policy for the Prevention of and Response to Sexual Abuse, Code of Professional Conduct, and Reporting Suspected Abuse of Minors and Vulnerable Adults.

 Safe Environment Training is a Prerequisite

-All who serve children, youth and/or vulnerable adults are required to complete a course called “Protecting God’s Children”.
+All who serve children, youth, and vulnerable adults must complete a “Protecting God’s Children” course.
 This course may be taken at any location and is valid within all parishes of the Archdiocese of Seattle.
 Individuals will be notified by VIRTUS Online when it is time to take an online refresher course—every three years.

-All current employees and volunteers who have already completed the Safe Environment requirements will be automatically transferred into the new VIRTUS database.
-VIRTUS Online sent log-on information to every current participant in August 2015.
-Those who have already attended a “Called to Protect for Ministries” class will not be required to take the VIRTUS foundation class, “Protecting God’s Children”.
-These individuals will be notified by VIRTUS when it is time to renew their background check and/or take an online refresher course—every three years.
+All current employees and volunteers who completed the Safe Environment requirements and have attended a “Called to Protect for Ministries” class will not be required to take the VIRTUS foundation class, “Protecting God’s Children.”
+These individuals will be notified by VIRTUS when it is time to renew their background check and take an online refresher course—every three years.

-Protecting God’s Children— the training for new volunteers is offered periodically at Saint Patrick ctholic Church & School.
-Stay tuned for date and time.
+Protecting God’s Children— the training for new volunteers is offered periodically at Saint Patrick Catholic Church & School.
+Send us an email to learn about upcoming training dates.

-To attend this class you must log-on to VIRTUS Online to register and establish an account with the Seattle Archdiocese and follow the steps to becoming compliant with all Safe Environment requirements.
+To attend this class, you must log on to VIRTUS Online to register and establish an account with the Seattle Archdiocese and follow the steps to comply with all Safe Environment requirements.

 Background Checks are Required

-Background checks are required of all church personnel (clergy, staff, volunteers) who work with children, youth and vulnerable adults every three years.
-Screening is also required from any volunteer with access to cash, checks or other negotiables.
+All church personnel (clergy, staff, volunteers) who work with children, youth, and vulnerable adults every three years require background checks, including volunteers with access to cash, checks, or other negotiables.